VISIT OUR ART STORE ▶

 Drawing the Base of the Bud and Leaves

-Next, let's sketch the base of the magnolia bud.
-This part consists of an oval shape on top and two gentle S-curves extending from it.
+Next, the base of the magnolia bud is sketched.
+This part consists of an oval shape on top and two gentle S-curves extending downward.

 Sketch the buds

-Once the bud is sketched, I add magnolia leaves.
+Once the bud is sketched, the artist adds magnolia leaves.
 The leaves have an oval shape, and some are placed behind the flower.

 Sketch the leaves

-Now that we have the basic shapes in place, it's time to dive into more detailed work—sketching the petals.
+With the basic shapes in place, it’s time for more detailed sketching.

 Detailed Step-by-Step Guide to Sketching the Magnolia Flower